christophergyman/hft-gateway/FILE_STRUCTURE.md

 - `clients` - Vector of client connections (protected by mutex)
 - `clientsMutex` - Mutex for clients vector
 - `nextClientId` - Atomic counter for client IDs
+- `maxConnections` - Maximum number of concurrent connections (default: 1000)

 **Behavior:**
-- Non-blocking accept loop using poll() with 100ms timeout
+- Non-blocking accept loop using poll() with 1ms timeout (low latency)
+- Cleans up disconnected clients before checking connection limits
+- Rejects new connections if at maximum limit (closes socket immediately)
 - Creates `ClientConnection` for each accepted client
 - Configures client socket as non-blocking
+- Sets `TCP_NODELAY` and tunes buffer sizes (64KB each direction) on accepted sockets
 - Spawns `serverReceiveThread` for each client
 - Adds client to clients vector (with mutex lock)
 - Pushes connection notification to `receivedMessages` queue